 I paint and glitter the house one side at a time.
 I don’t wait for it to dry between sides.
 I’m just careful with handling.

 I took this picture without a flash so you could perhaps see the texture that the glitter gives the paint.

-When gluing the frames to the house, I put a little glue on the back of the frame and also around the window on the house.
+When gluing the door and window frames to the house, I put a little glue on the back of the frame and also around the window on the house.
 Let the glue set for a minute, then stick them together.
 The porch steps are made of foam core.